CVE-2024-30085

 Patch Analysis

-The patch shipped in KB5039212 (build 10.0.22621.3733) added a bounds check before the memcpy call.
-In the vulnerable version, the driver used the reparse data length field directly as the copy size without comparing it against the allocated buffer size.
-The patched code validates that the reparse data length does not exceed the destination buffer size before performing the copy, returning an error status if the check fails.
+The patch in KB5039212 (build 10.0.22621.3733) added a bounds check before the memcpy call.
+The vulnerable version used the reparse data length field directly as the copy size without comparing it to the allocated buffer size.
+The patched code validates that the reparse data length does not exceed the destination buffer size, returning an error status on failure.

-AutoPiff detects this change via the added_len_check_before_memcpy rule, which identifies patches that introduce a length or size comparison guard on a previously unchecked memory copy operation.
+AutoPiff detects this via the added_len_check_before_memcpy rule, which identifies patches that introduce a length comparison guard on a previously unchecked memory copy.

 Detection